castle/castle-java/README.md

 Before trying to call any API method, the `io.castle.client.Castle#verifySdkConfigurationAndInitialize` should be called, preferably during the initialization process of the application using the SDK.
 This method will discover the the most basic configuration errors as early as possible.

+For more information on the logic of settings validation, see the section of the javadoc for the `io.castle.client.internal.config` package.

 ## Secure Mode